 Three Reasons Why Joint Accounts May Be a Poor Estate Plan

 Joint accounts do work well in two situations.
-First, when a senior has just one child and wants everything to go to him or her, joint accounts can be a simple way to provide for succession and asset management.
-It has some of the risks described above, but for many clients the risks are outweighed by the convenience of joint accounts.
+First, when a senior has just one child and wants everything to go to them, joint accounts can be a simple way to provide for succession and asset management.
+It has some of the risks described above, but for many clients, the risks are outweighed by the convenience of joint accounts.

-Second, it can be useful to put one or more children on one's checking account to pay customary bills and to have access to funds in the event of incapacity or death.
-Since these working accounts usually do not consist of the bulk of a client's estate, the risks listed above are relatively minor.
+Second, it can be useful to put one or more children on your checking account to pay customary bills and to have access to funds in the event of incapacity or death.
+Since these working accounts usually don't consist of the bulk of a client's estate, the risks listed above are relatively minor.

-For more on the different ways to co-own propertly, click here.
+Learn about all the different ways to co-own property.

 Talk to your attorney about what the best plan for you is.
 Find an attorney near you.